Read This First

 Prompt 3: Write an essay on the interplay or synergy between theory-less experimentation and theory-based predictions.

-At this stage, the gain is not memorizing the conclusion but learning to think with Steam Engine and Thermodynamics, Flight and Aerodynamics, and Metallurgy and Alloy Development.
+Treat Steam Engine and Thermodynamics, Flight and Aerodynamics, and Metallurgy and Alloy Development as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

-The added methodological insight is that Technology Outpaces Theory should be judged by how it handles error.
+The methodological question in Technology Outpaces Theory is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 Title